priyankee3/iPumpNet_V2.0/README.md

 	sudo apt update
 	sudo apt install libmodbus-dev

-	For complile link library manually using -lmodbus
+	For complile using link library manually using -lmodbus

+2] Install cJSON library to compile
+	sudo apt install cJSON-dev

+	For compile using link library manually using -cjson